Review | Bryan Washington’s ‘Memorial’ is a tender look at modern family life

 That easily could have fused into a great muddle or — worse — something self-consciously artsy.
 But Washington inhabits these two men so naturally that the sophistication of this form is rendered entirely invisible, and their narratives unspool as spontaneously and clearly as late-night conversation.

 We hear from Ben first, trapped in a one-bedroom apartment with his boyfriend’s mother, Mitsuko.
 Their first morning together, Ben finds her taking over the kitchen.
 That’s fine with him — Mike always did all the cooking anyhow — but Mitsuko is engaged in some kind of passive-aggressive culinary battle.
-She’s angry at her son for abandoning her the moment she arrived in Houston, and she’s not thrilled with his new lover either.
+She’s angry at her son for abandoning her the moment she arrived in Houston, and she’s not thrilled with his new lover, either.
 “She doesn’t look up,” Ben says, “doesn’t even acknowledge that I’m around.”
 For many days, every effort he makes to engage her is met with silence or sarcasm.

 Washington is so good with this comic awkwardness.
 Even when Mitsuko makes an effort to play nice, she can’t sustain it for more than a few seconds.
 Her every apparent concession is just another trap: